Scheduler Support

 Warning

-Some clusters do not support partition based heterogeneous submissions.
-In this case, the slurm-semiglobal strategy should be preferred.
+Some clusters do not support partition-based heterogeneous submissions.
+In such cases, the slurm-semiglobal strategy should be preferred.

-The slurm-semiglobal scheduler is hybrid which means that the server is treated indirectly while clients are treated directly.
+The slurm-semiglobal scheduler is hybrid, meaning that the server is treated indirectly, while the clients are treated directly.
 It first requests a pre-allocation for the launcher and the clients.
-Jobs are then submitted to the batch scheduler for the server or directly inside the allocation for the clients.

 For this scheduling strategy, the launcher must be started as the main process of the client allocation: